chainguard-images/images/images-unmigrated/jdk/README.md

 WORK IN PROGRESS.

 These images are currently being migrated to a new set-up.
-Pulling images from `cgr.dev/chainguard/jdk` will pull new Wolfi (glibc) based images, which do match the images built from `apko.yaml` in this repository.
+Pulling images from `cgr.dev/chainguard/jdk` will pull new Wolfi (glibc) based images, which do not match the images built from `apko.yaml` in this repository.

 ## Get It!